rneeft/blog/azure-naming-convention.md

 # Naming conventions
 Within Azure, every resource must have a unique name.
 It can be helpful to create a naming convention for your Azure resources.
 This will prevent naming issues and will help you finding your resources quicker.
-To help myself I apply the convention below for my project.
+The following convention below have proved to be very helpful for my project.

 ## Default naming convention